 - a) Cylindrical porous membrane.
 This membrane consists of finger-like structure that is usually used in small size laboratory experiments such as enzyme and DNA separations from dilute solutions. - b) Homogeneous dense membrane.
-This membrane consists of a dense film structure through in which permeants are transported by diffusion under the driving force of a pressure, concentration or electrical potential gradient (Baker,
+This membrane consists of a dense film structure through in which permeants are transported by diffusion under the driving force of a pressure, concentration or electrical potential gradient (Baker, c) Sponge-like porous membranes.

-- 2004).
-This membrane is often used to study gas separation and pervaporation application (Chen, 2002) - c) Sponge-like porous membranes.
 This type of membrane has sponge-like closed structure and is usually used for microfiltration.
-It has normally an average pore size of 0.2 5 μm (Chen, 2002).
+It has normally an average pore size of 0.2 - 5 μm (Chen, 2002).